Getting Started

 2. On the top of the Home screen, you can toggle between the basic display you are currently looking at and the Detailed View.
 Activate the Detailed View.

 3. In the upper panel of the Detailed View, you can change settings for every input.
-Activate the internal test signal of inputs 1 and 2 by checking the boxes on the very right.
+Activate the internal test signal on inputs 1 and 2 by checking the boxes on the rightmost column.

 4. Go back to the basic display by deactivating Detailed view.
 The count rate displays (cps) show a test signal count rate of 800 to 900 kHz, and the trigger level setting is replaced by the label test signal.